varshil-shah/virtual-assistant-alexa/README.md

 4. **VS code**
     You have to change username in path variable and set the name present in your PC.
 5. **Email**
-    1. You have to make our gmail id less secure.
+    1. You have to make your gmail id less secure.
     2. In `email_and_password.py` file you have to enter correct email id and password of that email id.
     3. You have to add names and email id in a dictonary.
     For ex. `dic = {'name of the person':'Email address of the person'}`.
+6. **Screenshot**
+    1. You have to say `Please take a screenshot`.
+    2. You have to give file name.
+    3. You have to provide folder name to save your images.
+7. **Location**
+    You have to ask your geo-location, assistant will speak and print your location.

 ## About the creator:
 Feel free to mail me at my email address [varshilshah1004@gmail.com](mailto:varshilshah1004@gmail.com "Varshil Shah") for any queries.